-In terms of the specific 'questions' at the start (the numbering system is the same in the following), the parameters and parameter values to change and well as what to 'look for' are:
+In terms of the specific 'questions' above (the numbering system is the same), both w.r.t. what parameters and parameter values to change and well as what to 'look for':

-1. The parameter scaling the rate of nutrient uptake (and hence biological export) is:
+- 1. The parameter scaling the rate of nutrient uptake (and hence biological export) is: - # maximum rate of conversion of dissolved PO4 into - # organic matter by phytoplankton (mol kg-1 yr-1) - bg\par\bio\k0\P04=1.9582242E-06

-'''

-maximum rate of conversion of dissolved PO4 into

-organic matter by phytoplankton (mol kg-1 yr-1)

-bg_par_bio_k0_PO4=1.9582242E-06

-'''

-(in units of $mol PO_4 kg^{-1} yr^{-1}$).
+(in units of $mol PO_4 kg^{-1} yr^{-1}$ ).
 Setting this to zero would 'turn off' completely the biological pump, leaving you with a abiotic ocean.

 What to look for?
-The value of atmospheric pCO_2 .
-You might also confirm that biological export really is zero (so check the fluxes).
+The value of atmospheric $pCO_2$ .
+You might also confirm that biological export really is zero.

 To obtain these values you can refer to the respective time-series results files.
+Or, in the summary text file, which for the re-start is:

+'''

+biogem_year_09999_500_diag_GLOBAL_AVERAGE.res

+'''

-Or, the summary text file: biogem_year_yyyy_diag_GLOBAL_AVERAGE.res where yyyy_yyy is the midpoint of the annual average year saved.
-Each of these files contains summary information associated with each time-slice, including mean atmospheric composition, mean ocean composition, biological export fluxes.
-The same information can be found in various time-series files, but sometimes it is simply easier to find it here in one place!
+and will differ in your actual experiment only in the value of the year in the filename.
+This file contains summary information at a specific time-slice tine, including mean atmospheric composition, mean ocean composition, biological export fluxes.

-- 2. Similar to above nutrient uptake and the strength of the biological pump can be enhanced by increasing the value of the parameter bg_par_bio_k0_P04 (maybe 10 times larger?).
+- 2. Similarly to above nutrient uptake and the strength of the biological pump can be enhanced by increasing the value of the parameter bg\par\bio\k0\P04 (maybe 10 times larger?).
 The question is then what does the ocean and atmospheric pCO2 look like if the biological pump is operating at its maximum rate and (almost) all nutrients are consumed at the surface.
 (If you find that there are regions of nutrients that never get fully consumed ... why?) - 3.
-For the question on dissolved oxygen ($[O_2]$) availability in the ocean interior the parameters and experiments are as above, except you are looking for how the mean and distribution of dissolved oxygen in the ocean changes.
+For the question on dissolved oxygen ( $[O_2]$ ) availability in the ocean interior the parameters and experiments are as above, except you are looking for how the mean and distribution of dissolved oxygen in the ocean changes.
 Mean ocean $[O_2]$ values can be obtained form timeseries of the summary file.
 Spatial distributions are recorded in the netCDF output.
 You might view horizontal or vertical slices (from 3D), or benthic distributions (2D).
 Think about where animals tend to live and where they could potentially be impacted if export from the ocean surface was much higher than 'today' (the spin-up). - 4.
-The parameter controlling the depth-scale (and vertical distribution) at which particulate organic matter (POM) is remineralizated in the ocean interior is controlled by:
+The parameter controlling the depth-scale (and vertical distributed) at which particulate organic matter (POM) is remineralizated in the ocean interior is controlled by: